kubernetes/cloud-provider-openstack/docs/cinder-csi-plugin/using-cinder-csi-plugin.md

 The following sections are supported in configuration file.

 ### Global
-For Cinder CSI Plugin to authenticate with Openstack Keystone, required parameters needs to be passed in `[Global]` section of the file.
+For Cinder CSI Plugin to authenticate with OpenStack Keystone, required parameters needs to be passed in `[Global]` section of the file.
 For all supported parameters, please refer [Global](../openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md#global) section.

 ### Block Storage
 These configuration options pertain to block storage and should appear in the `[BlockStorage]` section of the `$CLOUD_CONFIG` file.